AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/connecting-data.md

 In MBI, data sources are called **integrations**.
 After an integration is successfully connected, you'll be able to browse the tables available for syncing in the Data Warehouse Manager.

-Integrations are added and managed using the **Connections** page, which can be accessed by clicking **Manage Data &gt; Connections.** Here, you'll see a list of all the integrations connected to your account, the integration type, status ("Google Analytics" and "Data Import API" connections will have blank status fields), and the last time a connection test (Last Connection Started column) was performed.
+Integrations are added and managed using the **Connections** page, which can be accessed by clicking **Manage Data > Connections.** Here, you'll see a list of all the integrations connected to your account, the integration type, status ("Google Analytics" and "Data Import API" connections will have blank status fields), and the last time a connection test (Last Connection Started column) was performed.

 ![Data\_Sources\_Table.png](../../../assets/Data_Sources_Table.png)